flatspell/sealth/README.md

 - Predict future carbon emissions given a point in time and present inputs
 - Optional, configure predictive exogenous inputs

+# motivations
+Build new data sources for geospatial information such as satellite imagery, LiDAR, radar, and field plots, Design and construct robust pipelines for the ingest of geospatial data, Create a geospatial data warehouse and platform for scientists and machine learning engineers, Implement cutting edge pre-processing algorithms for sensor data to produce quality features for ML,

 # namesake
 Chief Sealth (c.
 1786 – June 7, 1866), was a Suquamish and Duwamish chief.
 The city of Seattle was named after him.
 A widely publicized speech arguing in favor of ecological responsibility and respect of Native Americans' land rights had been attributed to him.